Surgery at the Doctor's Office: What You Need to Know

 Regulation requirements differ among states.
 Make sure you check them before you have your surgery.

 Why Have Surgery in the Office?
-TOP

 The trend toward office-based surgery is driven by several factors, including: